uhm-coe/insert-pages/readme.txt

 == Changelog ==

+= 3.5.3.2 =
+* Fix for loop detection: we had accidentally prevented pages from inserting another page multiple times (not in a loop).

 = 3.5.3.1 =
 * Revert change affecting Elementor using legacy insert method.
 Props @progameinc for reporting it so quickly!